5 Steps to Getting Started with a B2B Content Marketing Strategy

 The thought of implementing a fully-fledged B2B content marketing strategy can be overwhelming to even the most seasoned marketing professional.
-It’s therefore unsurprising that only 32% of B2B marketers have a documented content marketing strategy.
+It’s therefore unsurprising that only 42% of B2B marketers say they’re effective at content marketing.

 You may be thinking a content marketing strategy is time-consuming and it may not even work, so why bother?
 However, once a secure strategy is in place, the difference to your ROI and overall success can be substantial.

 According to research conducted by Google, 71% of B2B customers begin their research online with a generic search.
 Therefore, if you have an effective content strategy in place, you have a much higher chance of getting your brand in front of the people you want to sell to before your competitors; and if you provide them with in-depth and quality content, this will then add value to everything else that your company does.

 Curata statistics show that 74.2% of the companies using content marketing say that it has significantly increased their lead quality and quantity.
 So, let’s not waste more time and let’s embark upon the 5 steps that will help you create a successful B2B content marketing strategy – bringing in those all-important leads!

 Before you do anything, you need to form a clear idea of who you are writing your content for.
 After all, if you miss the mark with your target audience, you can pretty much wave goodbye to the possibility of lead generation.

 A ‘persona’ in layman’s terms is a fictional character which represents a typical prospect or client for your organisation.
 A persona will encompass their goals, needs, desires and problems, based on actual research and by analysing your existing audience’s typical roles, behavioural traits and goals.

 Having your content written with a specific persona in mind will increase the quality of visitors and leads you get, ensuring that the people who end up reading your blogs are actually the people you and your sales team want to be talking to.